February 6, 2018

 Kayemba says he has no other choice but to fish with twine nets, which are widely available in Zimbabwe and cost-effective for business.
 Burning the net after use, instead of disposing of it in the lake, like some fishermen do, saves what is left of the lake’s fish, he adds.

-Lake Chivero, located southwest of Harare, Zimbabwe’s capital, contains about 250 billion liters of water and is a primary supply of water for the city.
+Lake Chivero, located southwest of Harare, Zimbabwe’s capital, contains about 250 billion liters of water and is a primary source of water for the city.
 The lake, surrounded by a park and hotels, is also used for boating and other recreational activities.
-Many people – both those who work in large registered fishing cooperatives and unregistered individual fishermen – rely on the lake for their livelihood.
+Many people – both those who work in large, registered fishing cooperatives and unregistered individual fishermen – rely on the lake for their livelihood.

-To get a permit to commercially fish here or in any water body in Zimbabwe, one must first register with the Zimbabwe Parks and Wildlife Management Authority (Zimparks), a government agency that manages and protects natural resources and wildlife, including those located in recreational parks and around national lakes, dams and other bodies of water.
+To get a permit to fish commercially here or in any body of water in Zimbabwe, one must first register with the Zimbabwe Parks and Wildlife Management Authority (Zimparks), a government agency that manages and protects natural resources and wildlife, including those located in recreational parks and around national lakes, dams and other bodies of water.
 Fishing cooperatives also must register with the Ministry of Small & Medium Enterprises and Cooperative Development.

 If fishing as an individual, registration with Zimparks is the only requirement for a fishing permit.

 Both registered individuals and companies are required to use biodegradable nets, says Tinashe Farawo, spokesman for Zimparks.
 Despite this requirement, some continue to fish without a permit or to use twine nets.
 On average, four people per month are arrested for fishing without a permit at Lake Chivero, Farawo says.